-ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell, and Bill Gates-backed fund – TechCrunch
+ZeroAvia’s hydrogen-powered vision for aviation nets $21.4 million from Amazon, Shell and Bill Gates-backed fund – TechCrunch

 “Each individual component is not unique in a sense.
 The powertrain is not unique, the fuel system isn’t unique… [But] bringing it all together in a system, is not just technically getting a plane in the sky but having those conversations with regulators about what do we need to change and all the steps involved in getting to a commercial play,” said Paul Bogers, the vice president of Hydrogen at Shell.

-ZeroAvia is now developing and testing the certification-ready ZA-600 powertrain, which can fly a 10-20 seat aircraft up to 500 miles, the company said.
-And earlier this year the company completed the first commercial-scale battery electric flight and the first flight of a hydrogen fuel cell powered aircraft in September.
+ZeroAvia is now developing and testing the certification-ready ZA-600 powertrain, which can fly a 10 to 20-seat aircraft up to 500 miles, the company said.
+And earlier this year the company completed the first commercial-scale battery electric flight and the first flight of a hydrogen fuel cell-powered aircraft.
 The company said it would expect to complete a long-distance flight of 250 miles within the next three months.

 For Val Miftakhov, the founder and chief executive of ZeroAvia and a serial entrepreneur whose last company, eMotorWerks, was sold to Enel, the flights prove out his thesis that hydrogen power is the answer for the aviation industry.

 “Our most recent milestone achievements are closing the gap for the airline industry to begin its transition away from fossil fuels.
-In fact, over ten forward-looking airlines are now gearing up to implement our powertrains when they are ready in 2023,” said Miftakhov said in a statement.
+In fact, over ten forward-looking airlines are now gearing up to implement our powertrains when they are ready in 2023,” Miftakhov said in a statement.
 “Both aviation and the financial markets are waking up to the idea that hydrogen is the only meaningful path towards large-scale, zero-emission commercial flight.
 Powering a 100-seat plane on hydrogen is not out of the question.
 We feel deeply grateful to our top-tier investors for joining us in the next phase of our exciting journey; to bring in a new golden age of aviation.”

-The key to the company’s success is the realization that using existing electrolyzer technologies, natural gas can be converted into hydrogen which can be used to power the aircraft’s systems, Miftakhov said.
+The key to the company’s success is the realization that using existing electrolyzer technologies, natural gas can be converted into hydrogen, which can be used to power the aircraft’s systems, Miftakhov said.

 “We manage fuel supply,” Miftakhov said.
 “We’ve done that already at the airport in Cranfield.
 We make our own fuel from electricity and water.
 We are not building new technology in the hydrogen manufacturing space.
 We’re utilizing partners on the electrolysis side.”

-The company is working with Enapter to provide the electrolyzer for now, and expects to deploy larger systems at other airfields in the UK and US as part of its ongoing demonstrations.
+The company is working with Enapter to provide the electrolyzer for now, and expects to deploy larger systems at other airfields in the U.K. and U.S. as part of its ongoing demonstrations.

 “The scale of consumption allows you to economically make fuel on site.
 That’s the game changer for hydrogen,” Miftakhov said.
-“You don’t have to transport it..
-You can’t liquefy it..
-You don’t have to worry about transporting it because it’s a low density fuel..
-It’s a mess..
-If you make it on site all of those challenges go away..
-We think infrastructure is going to be fine.”
+“You don’t have to transport it… You can’t liquefy it… You don’t have to worry about transporting it because it’s a low-density fuel… It’s a mess… If you make it on site all of those challenges go away… We think infrastructure is going to be fine.”

 It was Miftakhov’s experience building eMotorWerks that led him to explore hydrogen as the solution for the aviation industry.
 “Batteries aren’t energy dense enough for the amount of energy you need for the aircraft,” he said.
 “Aviation is the most energy intensive form of transit… and you can’t stop in the middle.”

-Initially, the company will go to market with retrofits for the 10 to 20 seat aircraft in use on short haul flights across Asia and the Caribbean, Miftakhov said.
+Initially, the company will go to market with retrofits for the 10 to 20-seat aircraft in use on short-haul flights across Asia and the Caribbean, Miftakhov said.

-However, the company has relationships with seven of the biggest aircraft manufacturers in the world who are working on ways to integrate the company’s powertrains into their aircraft, Miftakhov said, and the company is on track to integrate into large passenger planes like an A320 oer a 737 by the end of the decade.
+However, the company has relationships with seven of the biggest aircraft manufacturers in the world which are working on ways to integrate the company’s powertrains into their aircraft, Miftakhov said, and the company is on track to integrate into large passenger planes like an A320 or a 737 by the end of the decade.

 Transitioning to a hydrogen fleet is going to take more than the technical ability of a new breed of manufacturers though, Miftakhov said.
 It will also require government intervention.